gpuweb/gpuweb/proposals/subgroup-matrix.md

 * Scope: Also supports workgroup scope matrices.
 * Conversions: A <-> B, A/B <-> Accumulator
 * Coordinates: Can access matrix coordinates when iterating over each thread's values.

+The API configurations are additionally limited by WaveSize.

 ### MSL/Metal